 coordinators Bob Cilman and Mary Kasper, artists themselves,

 use their keen understanding of local needs and resources, knack

 With the Arts Council's leadership, Northampton has shown great support for its artists.
 Working with other city groups and private individuals, the Council converted the Florence Grammar School into a community center with workshop and rehearsal space for artists, and the city has altered its zoning to accommodate artists' needs.

-Northampton also extends' the impact of the Massachusetts Cultural Council's Local Cultural Council Program.
+Northampton also extends' the impact of the Mass Cultural Council's Local Cultural Council Program.
 As a catalyst and champion of the arts, the Northampton Arts Council is a model for other local cultural councils throughout the Commonwealth.

 the years, Aerosmith have given time, funding and most importantly

 a voice, to a wealth of different issues - some national, some

 local - but all crucial to the evolution to the spirit of our